 Application to the Summer Institute is competitive—each year we receive more applicants than we are able to accept.
 In the application we ask about your current teaching challenges and the technology-enhanced instructional projects you have in mind.
 Your responses to those questions help us in selecting a cohort of reflective instructors for a week-long intensive workshop.

-The application deadline has been extended to Friday, April 21.
-Selected participants will be notified by Monday, May 1.
+The application deadline is Friday, April 13.
+Selected participants will be notified by Monday, April 30.

 Who Should Attend